 Our accommodation here is at the well known LGBT-only Villa Roca hotel, perched on the cliff with stunning views over the Pacific Ocean.
 The infinity pool (and Jacuzzi) is a great place to connect with your group and other travelers after a day of adventure.

 Included: Manuel Antonio National Park entrance and 2 hour guided walk with an expert local wildlife spotter.

 Optional: ATV tours, ziplining, parasailing, snorkelling, horseback riding, etc.

-From Monteverde, we'll take a private 3-hour bus/boat/bus transfer down the mountain and across Lake Arenal, to our next stop located at the base of the imposing Arenal volcano.
+From Monteverde, we'll take a private bus/boat/bus transfer up down the mountain and across Lake Arenal, to our next stop located at the base of the imposing Arenal volcano.
 It's the iconic, perfectly symetrical volcano that's found on the front of most postcards from Costa Rica, and it's right at our doorstep for 3 nights.
 Our hotel pool here is fed by natural hot springs, but we'll also take you off the beaten path, away from the crowds, to a hot springs waterfall oasis hidden in the jungle... as long as you promise not to share the location with the world!

 Your three nights here are your opportunity to be as adventurous as you'd like, this area definitely won't limit you.
 Fantastic white-water rafting opportunities, along with white-water tubing, horseback riding, hiking, kayaking, and many more unique activities to choose from here.

 Included: Visit to the natural hot springs river.
 Evening transfers in/out of La Fortuna town.

 Optional: White-water rafting, hiking, kayaking, zorbing, and many more...